tribixbite/awesome/README.md

 *   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 *   [firecamp-dev/firecamp](https://github.com/firecamp-dev/firecamp) - Developer-first OpenSource API DevTool, Postman/Insomnia alternative.
-*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media and articles.
-Exchange or buy posts from other members 👨🏻‍💻.
-Monitor your GitHub trending, and so much more 📈.
+*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social posts, measure them, exchange with other members and get a lot of help from AI 🚀
 *   [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Survey Platform
 *   [owid/owid-grapher](https://github.com/owid/owid-grapher) - A platform for creating interactive data visualizations
 *   [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.